BocaDoru/Hospital-Chain-Management-System/README.md

 * **Before any operation can be carried the *Human Resources Inspector* need to select an user by filling the First Name, Last Name and Role fields**
 * If a user was found a new window will open, this window contains:
 1. **Holidays Table:** here are all the holidays for the selected user.
-2. **General Schedule:** here are the week days that the user works.
+2. **generic Schedule:** here are the week days that the user works.
 3. **Specific Schedule:** some roles can have a *specific schedule* for a date.
-This schedule has priority over the *General Schedule*.
+This schedule has priority over the *generic Schedule*.

 #### Add/Edit Holidays